Automatic Types

 Bash

-npm login --scope @ronin --registry https://ronin.supply
+npm login --scope @ronin-types --registry https://ronin.supply

 When using Bun for installing dependencies, make sure to also create .bunfig.toml file in your home directory with the following contents: